 - Kastellorizo Blue Cave - South Aegean.
 Enormous, very impressive blue cave - cave where the light enters through sea water.
 As only the blue rays can pass the water, the cave is lighted in eerie deep blue light.

 - Krassi plane tree - Crete.
-Giant plane tree in the centre of village, with a circumference of some 24 m, considered to be some 2,400 years old.
+Giant plane tree in the centre of village.
+Tree has a circumference of some 24 m, it is considered to be some 2,400 years old.

 - Samaria Gorge - Crete.
 Some 16 km long and up to 300 m deep gorge which at some places is just 4 m wide.
 Here are found some endemic species of plants.